 Reception: Letters and Sounds Phases, 1, 2 and 3 delivered through daily discrete, multi‐sensory sessions where the children both read and write; and as part of the continuous provision.

-Year 1: Letter and Sounds Phase 4 and 5 delivered through daily, discrete, highly focussed teacher led sessions, moving to a focus on the application of writing and spelling.
+Year 1: Letter and Sounds Phase 4 and 5 delivered through daily, discrete, highly focused teacher led sessions, moving to a focus on the application of writing and spelling.

 Year 3 and beyond: Children not reaching the expected levels of phonic knowledge by the end of year 2 i.e. phase 5, would continue to access dedicated phonic learning as required.